 Founded by Ryan Friedlinghaus in 1994, West Coast Customs is a one stop shop for car customization needs.
 Located in Southern California, the shop houses a veteran team of technicians, fabricators, designers, electricians, painters and so much more.
 Every day, the team works towards the goal of creating custom works of art for their clients.

-The San Diego Automotive Museum has two of their customized cars on display, showcasing the team's best work.
+The San Diego Automotive Museum has several of their customized cars on display, showcasing the team's best work.

 San Diego Lowriders